-In Fig.~\ref{fig:ineq}, from simple geometry one can see that $k$ fraction of the total wealth possessed by the richest $(1-k)$ fraction of the population.
+In Fig.~\ref{fig:ineq}, from simple geometry one can see that $k$ is the fraction of the total wealth possessed by the richest $(1-k)$ fraction of the population.
 Note that, $k=0.80$ implies that $20\%$ of the population holds $80\%$ of the wealth, reminiscent of the Pareto $80$–$20$ rule.
 The $k$-index varies from $1/2$ (perfect equality) to $1$ (perfect inequality).

-In many empirical systems and theoretical models, $k$ displays near-universal scaling behaviour in relation to $g$ or $p$, which motivates our numerically comparative study across two kinetic wealth exchange models and two earthquake simulating models~\cite{sand,manna,soumya,asim_2025}.
+In many empirical systems and theoretical models, $k$ displays near-universal scaling behaviour in relation to $g$ or $p$, which motivates our numerically comparative study across the two kinetic wealth exchange models and the two earthquake simulating models~\cite{sand,manna,soumya,asim_2025}.